Are you wondering, “What does ‘put off’ mean?” That has several meanings, and we’ll explain everything you need to know!

 Here are six definitions of the phrasal verb “put off:” Take note of the examples, and you will find out what each form means.

-To delay doing a particular action, primarily because the subject does not want to do it, or there are still hesitations.
+To delay doing a particular action, primarily because the subject does not want to do it, or there are still hesitations or reluctance.

 - The refugees will do everything to put off the moment when they have to leave the camp.